apache/hudi/rfc/rfc-63/rfc-63.md

 At a high level, **Functional Index** design principles are as follows:

-1. User specifies the Functional Index, including the original data column, the expression applying a function on the column(s), through **SQL** or Hudi's write config.
+1. User specifies the Functional Index, including the original data column, the expression applying a function on the field(s), through **SQL** or Hudi's write config.
 Indexes can be created or dropped for Hudi tables at any time.
 2. While table properties will be the source of truth about what indexes are available, the metadata about each functional index is registered in a separate index metadata file, to keep track of the relationship between the data column and the functional Index.